 YES from this method if it wants to allow the action to be triggered.
 It can prevent the action from being triggered by returning

-NO. Your application should always allow actions to be triggered unless it cannot safely do so.
+NO. Your app should always allow actions to be triggered unless it cannot safely do so.

-YES, then your application is going to be moved to the background after it returns from this delegate method.
-This process is described in “Understanding an Application’s States and Transitions” in iOS App Programming Guide.
+YES, then your app is going to be moved to the background after it returns from this delegate method.
+This process is described in “Defining a Document-Based Data Model” in iOS App Programming Guide.

-NO, iAd covers the application’s user interface after it returns from this delegate method.
-Your application should disable sounds, animations or other activities that require user interaction before returning.
+NO, iAd covers the app’s user interface after it returns from this delegate method.
+Your app should disable sounds, animations or other activities that require user interaction before returning.
 For example, a real-time game should pause gameplay, then return

 YESto allow the action to be triggered.

-“Creating a Banner View” shows the typical pattern for how your application should implement this delegate method:
+“Creating a Banner View” shows the typical pattern for how your app should implement this delegate method: